dab2020/JF-secure/ReadMe.md

 * Remote access allowed in Jellyfin

 ### Installation
+## Note
+It was brought to my attention that you may require Visual Studio redistributables, that can be downloaded from <a href="https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170">Microsoft's Offical Site </a>
 1. Download the latest release
 2. Run the installer
 3. Click the shortcut on the desktop